Disc brake: Motorcycles and scooters

-Early disc brakes (such as on the early Honda fours and the Norton Commando) sited the calipers on top of the disc, ahead of the fork slider.
+Early disc brakes (such as on the early Honda Fours and the Norton Commando) sited the calipers on top of the disc, ahead of the fork slider.
 Although this gave the brake pads better cooling, it is now almost universal practice to site the caliper behind the slider (to reduce the angular momentum of the fork assembly).
 Rear disc calipers may be mounted above (e.g. BMW R1100S) or below (e.g. Yamaha TRX850) the swinging arm: a low mount provides for a marginally lower center of gravity, while an upper siting keeps the caliper cleaner and better-protected from road obstacles.

-One problem with motorcycle disc brakes is that when a bike gets into a violent tank-slapper (high-speed oscillation of the front wheel) the brake pads in the calipers are forced away from the discs, so when the rider applies the brake lever the caliper pistons push the pads towards the discs without actually making contact.
-The rider immediately brakes harder, which pushes the pads onto the disc much more aggressively than during normal braking.
-For example, The Michele Pirro incident at Mugello, Italy 1 June 2018.
+One problem with motorcycle disc brakes is that when a motorcycle gets into a violent tank-slapper (high-speed oscillation of the front wheel) the brake pads in the calipers are forced away from the discs, so when the rider applies the brake lever, the caliper pistons push the pads towards the discs without actually making contact.
+The rider then brakes harder, forcing the pads onto the disc much more aggressively than standard braking.
+An example of this was the Michele Pirro incident at Mugello, Italy 1 June 2018.
 At least one manufacturer has developed a system to counter the pads being forced away.

 A modern development, particularly on inverted ("upside down", or "USD") forks is the radially mounted caliper.
-Although these are fashionable, there is no evidence that they improve braking performance, nor do they add to the stiffness of the fork.
-(Lacking the option of a fork brace, USD forks may be best stiffened by an oversize front axle).
+Although these are fashionable, there is no evidence that they improve braking performance or add to the fork's stiffness.
+(Lacking the option of a fork brace, USD forks may be best stiffened by an oversized front axle).

 Bicycles

-Mountain bike disc brakes may range from simple, mechanical (cable) systems, to expensive and powerful, multi-piston hydraulic disc systems, commonly used on downhill racing bikes.
+Bike disc brakes may range from simple, mechanical (cable) systems, to expensive and powerful, multi-piston hydraulic disc systems, commonly used on downhill racing bikes.
 Improved technology has seen the creation of vented discs for use on mountain bikes, similar to those on cars, introduced to help avoid heat fade on fast alpine descents.
-Although less common, discs are also used on road bicycles for all-weather cycling with predictable braking, although drums are sometimes preferred as harder to damage in crowded parking, where discs are sometimes bent.
+Discs are also used on road bicycles for all-weather cycling with predictable braking.
+By 2024, almost all road bikes are equipped with disc brakes, just like Mountain bikes.
+Drums are sometimes preferred as harder to damage in crowded parking, where discs are sometimes bent.
 Most bicycle brake discs are made of steel.
 Stainless steel is preferred due to its anti-rust properties.
 Discs are thin, often about 2 mm.
 Some use a two-piece floating disc style, others use a one-piece solid metal disc.
 Bicycle disc brakes use either a two-piston caliper that clamps the disc from both sides or a single-piston caliper with one moving pad that contacts the disc first, and then pushes the disc against the non-moving pad.
 Because energy efficiency is so important in bicycles, an uncommon feature of bicycle brakes is that the pads retract to eliminate residual drag when the brake is released.
-In contrast, most other brakes drag the pads lightly when released so as to minimize initial operational travel.
+In contrast, most other brakes drag the pads lightly when released to minimize initial operational travel.